gernest/frieren/README.md

 - Familiar API: query metrics with prometheus api, logs with loki api and traces with tempo api
 - Crazy fast: We use compressed roaring bitmaps for extremely fast queries.
-- Realtime: There is no batching/compaction steps.
-If the sample is accepted it is ready to be queried right away.
+- Realtime:  If the sample is accepted it is ready to be queried right away.
 - Unlimited cardinality.
+- Efficient: numeric data is stored in 2d compressed roaring bitmaps.
+Blobs are stored in content addressable store.

 # Prometheus